 - Get buy-in of impacted stakeholders and create wellbeing ‘champions’

 3 · Impact Strategy

-Utilisation of the learnings from Phase One and Two to form a wellbeing strategy under each theme of wellbeing:
+Desktop research, including external case studies and journals, were combined with workshop insights to form a wellbeing strategy under each theme of wellbeing:

 - A comprehensive framework of how BDO can foster a mentally healthy workplace through a range of 30 different activations

 - How BDO can implement this framework

 - Contextual implementation considerations, including logistics, resourcing, time